 7. Craft a plan to implement mitigation

 - What is our implementation timeline and is it realistic?
-(It's best if you are prepared with an initial suggested timeline.)
+(It's best if you are prepared with an initially suggested timeline.)

 - How will we measure success at reducing risk?